List of characters in the Mahabharata: Bhadra and Madira

-Bhadra and Madira were two wives of Vasudeva, the others being Rohini Devi and Devaki.
-Bhadra's children were Upanidhi, Gada, and others.
-Madira's children were Nanda, Upananda, Kritaka, and others.
+Bhadra and Madira were 3rd and 4th wives of Vasudeva.
+They were the daughters of Giribhanu/Sumukha and Padmavati/Pataladevi, and elder sisters of Yashoda.
+Bhadra's sons were Upanidhi, Gada and Keshi.
+Madira's sons were Nanda, Upananda, Kritaka and Shura.
 They cremated themselves with Vasudeva.

 Bhadrakali

 Bhadrakali is the fierce form of Devi.
 To destroy Daksha yajna, She appeared with Veerabhadra.
 She also mentioned in Shalya Parva, when she was the one of followers of Kartikeya.